ktindiana/operational-sep/README.md

 # operational-sep
 Calculate solar energetic particle (SEP) proton flux quantities relevant to space radiation operations.
 Robust, user-friendly code written in python3.
 Works for only one SEP event at a time.
-May not work under all circumstances.
 Check back for updates, as this code will be modified as it is tested for a variety of SEP events.
+Please send bug reports to kathryn.whitman@nasa.gov.

 This code was developed in support of the SHINE 2019 SEP modeling challenge session to assist SEP modelers to calculate and report the quantities calculated in this code.